nexentaedge/nexentaedge.github.io/src/pending/DatacenterMulticasting.md

 Clusters are identified and enumerated by another sub-system, frequently a Keep-alive system.

-## Datagram Filtering
+## Datagram Filtering - No Dedicated MRouters
+With overlay relay there are no dedicated MRouters.
+This eliminates dependency on network administrators to provide anything more than unicast delivery and QoS guarantees.

+The "multicast routing" is performed by packet filters in the edge nodes.
+This packet filter can even be implemented in user mode software by working with bypass technologies like PF-Ring or DPDK.

 Overlay Multicast is implemented with a datagram filter on each cluster node.
-This is best integrated a direct access interface such as PF-Ring or DPDK.

-This filter will process each sent or received datagram which has the configured UDP destionation port number and is L3 addressed to either:
+Datagram filters process each eligible sent or received datagram.
+A datagram is recognized as an overlay multicast datagram based on the destination UDP port number and when it's destination IP address is either:
 * The cluster designated unicast IP address.
-* This node's unicast IP address as specified in a cluster definition.
+* The specific node's unicast IP address as specified in a cluster definition.

 Each datagram needs to be a UDP datagram complete with an overlay multicast header at the start of the UDP payload.
 This header specifies:
    * The Destination Set: BIER-compatible encoding with SI, Bitstring and Bitstring Length.